Aryalexa/42-b2bRoot/4-Vm_setup.md

 #### 🟪 `sudo` configuration

 Let's change some `sudo` configurations.
 We are going to use the `visudo` command (that let's you edit sintax-wise safely the sudo config file `/etc/sudoers` using a tmp file).
-- Access to edit the sudo config file: `sudo visudo`
+- Access to edit the sudo config file with the command `sudo visudo`
 - Find the "default" lines.
 We want these settings:
   - Three tries at most to authenticate as `sudo`
   - Show message if authentication password is wrong